-This Commissioning Checklist is to be completed in full by the competent person who commissioned the wsnn air unit and associated equipment as a means of demonstrating compliance with the appropriate Building Regulations and then handed to the customer to keep for future reference
+This Commissioning Checklist is to be completed in full by the competent person who commissioned the boiler as a means of demonstrating compliance with the appropriate Building Regulations and then handed to the customer to keep for future reference.

-Failure to Install and commission this equipment to the manufacturer's instructions may Invalidate the warranty but does not affect statutory rights.
+Failure to install and commission according to the manufacturers' instructions and complete this Benchmark Commissioning Checklist will invalidate the guarrantee.
+This does not affect the customer's statutory rights.